CNN to host two GOP presidential primary debates in 2024 | KRDO

 Candidates will be invited to participate in the New Hampshire debate if they receive at least 10% in three separate national and/or New Hampshire polls of Republican primary voters that meet CNN’s standards for reporting.
 One of the three polls must be an approved CNN poll of likely New Hampshire Republican primary voters.
 Candidates who finish in one of the top three positions in the Iowa caucuses will receive an invitation to participate in the New Hampshire debate.

 Former President Donald Trump, former South Carolina Gov. Nikki Haley and Florida Gov. Ron DeSantis have hit 10% in at least three qualifying polls, including one of likely caucusgoers in Iowa.
-DeSantis said Thursday in a post on X that he is “looking forward to debating in Iowa!”
+DeSantis said December 7 in a post on X that he is “looking forward to debating in Iowa!”
+Haley on December 15 accepted CNN’s invitation to debate in Iowa and called on Trump to do the same.

 The qualifying window for the Iowa debate closes on January 2 and the New Hampshire debate qualifying period ends on January 16.

-Note: This story has been updated with additional details about the debate locations and candidate participation.